-SMEs represent 30 percent of national GDP, 25 percent of exports of manufactured goods, and 35 percent of manufacturing value added.
-Thus, the impact of financial exclusion on this sector has important implications for economic growth, competitiveness, and job creation.
-The potential for this sector to contribute to the economic development objectives of Pakistan, including generating employment, increasing incomes, and reducing poverty is the justification for a strategy of support to unleash the sector's potential.
-Keeping this in view, SBP issued separate Prudential Regulations for SMEs in 2003.
+SME sector contributes significantly towards national GDP, employment generation and export earnings.
+Hence, the impact of financial inclusion of SMEs has important implications for economic growth, competitiveness, and job creation.
+The potential for this sector to contribute to the economic development objectives of Pakistan, in areas like creating jobs, increasing incomes, improving competitiveness, boosting exports and fostering economic growth is the justification for a strategy of support to unleash the sector's potential.
+Keeping this in view, SBP issued separate Prudential Regulations for SMEs in 2003, which were subsequently revised from time to time in line with the changing market dynamics.